Panasonic LX100 versus Sony RX100 II

 - Longer lasting: Gets more shots (350 versus 300) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in June 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the RX100 II emerges as the winner of the match-up (8 : 6 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 II emerges as the winner of the match-up (9 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the LX100 and the RX100 II in practical situations.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is where reviews by experts come in.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G1 X« »||Rec||76/100||4/5||4/5||4.5/5||Jan 2012||799||-|